tomnatt/garethgwynn/podcasts/index.md

 Having written gags for The News Quiz since 2009, I got to make this montage for the end of Sandi Toksvig's final show.
 There are certainly worse ways to spend a day than listening to 9 years of News Quizzes.
 And then, once I was finished, I put all the master tapes in the wrong boxes to really screw things up for the next person who tries.

 <iframe width="400" height="500" frameborder="0"src="http://www.bbc.co.uk/programmes/p02vnmwc/player"></iframe>

-## Gareth Gwynn - Comedy Writer & Radio Presenter

-Audio / video from all shows is available on request.

 ## Gareth Gwynn's Twisted History Of BBC Wales - BBC Radio Wales